dbro/csvquote/README.md

 pipeline so that regular unix command line tools can properly handle CSV data that contains commas and newlines inside quoted data fields.

 Without this program, embedded special characters lead to undesirable interpretation of commas and newlines within data fields as field and record separators.

 This program temporarily replaces the special characters inside quoted data fields with harmless nonprinting characters that can be processed as data by regular text tools.
 At the end of processing the text, these nonprinting characters are restored to their previous values.

-In short, csvquote wraps your pipeline of UNIX commands to let them work on clean data.
+In short, csvquote wraps the pipeline of UNIX commands to let them work on clean data, consistently separated with commas and newlines.

 By default, the program expects to use these as special characters: